They could hatch anytime now and they would definitely be hungry. Where was that guy with the pizza??

 Now where does this little angel come from?

 This is Sweets from Mattel's Sunshine Fun Family.
 I was a little confused at first because I knew the Sunshine Family which had a father, a mother, and baby Sweets (and later there were also grandparents and an African American family).
-I had not been aware that later there was also the Sunshine Fun Family in which Sweets had been older and there was a new baby.
+I had not been aware that later there was also the Sunshine Fun Family in which Sweets was older and there was a new baby.

 If you have been following me for a while, here, on Facebook, on Instagram, you may have noticed that there are a few themes that keep turning up.
 Cats, tentacles, and wings.
 Be prepared for this not to change anytime soon (or ever).

-After I had finished the Christ Child, I remembered that my sister had a small collection of vintage Mattel children, Tutti, Todd, Chris, and Carla, Barbie's siblings and their friends, and I thought they would nice little angels with smaller wings, so I asked her if she would give me one of them.
+After I had finished the Christ Child, I remembered that my sister had a small collection of vintage Mattel children, Tutti, Todd, Chris, and Carla, Barbie's siblings and their friends, and I thought they would make nice little angels with smaller wings, so I asked her if she would give me one of them.

 That's how Sweets Sunshine made her way to me.
 My sister thought with that face she would make a pretty angel and I had to agree.